Q4B Inventories Hitting The Mark

-As many students have said, the results of these inventories really show whether or not they have mastered conceptual understanding in certain areas, rather than just learned “textbook definitions” or “stock answers”.
+As many students said, the results of these inventories really showed whether or not they have mastered conceptual understanding in certain areas, rather than just learned “textbook definitions” or “stock answers”.

 “Working on the questions was one of the best parts of my undergraduate experience,” explained Michael Fenrich, a recent UBC graduate who completed a directed studies module assessing the impact of inventory questions on student learning in a third-year laboratory skills course.

 “It helped me gain some valuable research experience, and it also allowed me to really examine how my own process of learning had progressed throughout my time in university.”

 The Q4B team were delighted to have seen so many people at UBC benefit from the use of these concept inventories already, but one of the project’s major aims was to make its concept inventories freely available to registered instructors at institutions across the globe.

 The last 12 months saw them used at a number of other universities across North America, and hopes were high that the list of institutions involved would continue to grow as the number of validated inventories does likewise.